BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 Execute:
 (switching to the validator directory is not required)

-$sh /path/validate.sh
+$sh /path/validate.sh [args]

-(e.g., "sh path1/validate.sh path2/input-dir path3/output.xml")
+(It prints a brief help when there are no arguments provided; e.g., run as "sh path1/validate.sh path2/input-dir path3/output.xml auto-fix normalize return-biopax")

-At some point the program asks for user input; and one can use: path/dir - to check all the OWL files in the directory (is probably the best choice) file:path/file.owl - to check a single file;
+For the input, one can use:
+path/dir - to check all the OWL files in the directory (is probably the best choice) file:path/file.owl - to check a single file;
 classpath:path/file.owl - to check a file that can be found in java classpath (currently it's relative to the 'build' directory). http://www.link.to/somer-biopax/ - to validate from a URL resource (remote file or service) list:input.txt - execute lines, each like the above, from the specified 'batch' file

-Validation messages will be printed to STDERR, unless user specified a (XML) file name.
+Validation messages will be printed to STDERR, unless user specified the output file.
-You may also provide a URL instead of input file.

-Remark:
+NOTEs:

-smaller files validate quickly, however, actual time may vary for the same size data; it takes longer for networks that contain loops (e.g., in nextStep->PathwayStep sequence);
+Smaller files validate quickly, however, actual time may vary for the same size data; it takes longer for networks that contain loops (e.g., in nextStep->PathwayStep sequence);
 e.g., it took me several hours to validate ~50Mb BioPAX L3 file (Reactome's Canis familiaris);

+If you want to validate several files, it always much more efficient to copy them all in a directory to use that directory as the first parameter for the validate.sh.
+This is because Validator's initialization is very time/resources consuming task (mainly, due to OBO files parsing); after it's done, next validations are performed much faster.

 ******************************************************************************
 USING WEB APPLICATION